February 16, 2023

 Once you’ve worked your way into a food coma, you’ll be looking for accommodation for the night (or nights).
 Happily, Barossa accommodation is steeped in luxury.

-Your first option, Le Mas, is a quintessentially French ‘petit hotel’, offering three elegant rooms – soon to be seven – in a prime Barossa location.
+Your first option, Le Mas, is a quintessentially French ‘petit hotel’, offering four elegant rooms – soon to be 10 – in a prime Barossa location.
 Unwind in the privacy of your stone bath (complete with Hermès products), relax in the heated mineral pool surrounded by lush lawns and vineyards, and indulge yourself with authentic Provençal cuisine in the private dining room setting of The Orangerie.

 Prefer something with a more Australian flavour?
 1858 Barossa Accommodation serves up a luxurious Aussie farmhouse experience for up to eight guests in a magnificently restored 1850s cottage.
 The perfect stay for multi-generational or multi-family groups, the farmhouse has four bedrooms and a fully equipped kitchen (including Barossa Valley chocolates and Gumpara wines), plus board games, a fire pit, outdoor dining and barbeque.